 History, heritage, and harmony

 Don’t be fooled by Bristol’s sleepy small town façade—it’s got plenty of activities and entertainment to make for an awesome day trip in Indiana’s Cool North.
-Get an authentic Victorian experience at Murphy Guest House Tea Room or check out the original “daily grind” at Bonneyville Mill.
+Check out the original “daily grind” at Bonneyville Mill.

 Experience Northern Indiana’s serene natural beauty with a canoe or kayak excursion on the St. Joseph River.
 For those that just can’t leave the Windy City’s famous hot dogs behind, stop in at Chicago’s Downtown Eatery.